wpmccormack/e1039-analysis/HitEmbedding/macro_gen_emb/README.md

 ## Alternative

 The NIM3 events in the E906 or E1039 data are better (i.e. more realistic) sources of background hits.
-A new macro to generate the embedding data from the E906 data will be set up next.

 ## Default Setting of Event Generation